 - Woman’s Near-Death Experience After Discount Weight Loss Surgery In Mexico.
-This is the same doctor that patient Jessie who is referenced above went to for gastric sleeve surgery.
+Note: The patient Jessie, referenced above, went to the same doctor for gastric sleeve surgery.

 - A Woman From Canada Still Trying to Recover After Gastric Sleeve Surgery in Mexico a Year Ago.